Nanyte25/aws-2fa-access-keys/README.md

-# AWS 2FA Access Keys
+# 2FA on AWS Access Keys

 ## So What Is It?
 This is a python script (2.x) that generates temporary AWS authentication keys